- Daily & Weekly newsletters

 Property prices in Belgium are forecast to fall by 3% in 2020, the first drop since 1983, according to KBC bank.
 "The drop in income caused by the coronavirus crisis will severely affect household demand for housing," it said.

-Up to 200 guests are now allowed at a wedding.
-You can invite 50 people to the reception, but they cannot dance at the reception.
+Belgium's stricter coronavirus measures, introduced on 29 July, mean only 10 people can attend a wedding ceremony - or the reception that follows.
+And they cannot dance.
 "Can I dance at a private reception or banquet?" is one of the questions recently added to the official coronavirus info website.
 "No, this is not allowed," the site says.
 "During wedding receptions, only the first dance between the newlyweds is allowed."
 Erika Vlieghe, chair of the coronavirus exit strategy group, said dancing helped spread the virus, as participants were close together, breathing more heavily and singing.

 At funerals, the body of the deceased cannot be on display.
 The Brussels government has implemented a decree requiring the bodies of dead people to be immediately transported to a morgue or funeral home as soon as they have been pronounced dead, whether from Covid-19 or not, unless a doctor can certify that the victim died of natural causes and presents no danger to public health.
 Coronavirus can still be carried up to three days after death.

 Animal refuges in Belgium have been allowed to reopen, for anyone seeking to adopt or give up a pet.
 Visits must be booked in advance and limited to one person at a time.
 Animal crematoriums can also reopen, providing social distancing rules are followed.